-More and more we are seeing technology get better and more unified while the price point gets cheaper.
+More and more we are seeing technology get better and more unified while the price remains affordable.
 Right now there's a hot spot between $15,000 and $30,000 that companies are looking to aim for.
 Don't you worry you $10,000-and-below range people, there are plenty of bones being thrown your way this year.

 Well first off, lets look at Canon's new little innovation that can see where your eyes can't.
 The ME20F-SH is set to be released in December and I'm sure we will see a slew of people rushing to test this camera, but definitely not to buy it.
 Though the sensor technology and some of the specs make this camera amazing, others specs are without a doubt, disappointing.
 The fact that it only captures in Full HD is a drawback, the limited high speed is a drawback, and the ergonomics are not looking to good.
 Besides these flaws though, this camera is going to find it's use for specific shots or a specific scene, but would not be ideal as an A cam.
 Read more about this camera in the following blog… http://nofilmschool.com/2015/07/canons-multi-purpose-ME20F-SH-full-frame-35mm-camera-4-million-iso